 Disko Obscura is a carefully curated record store/label located in New Orleans that specializes in new/classic collectible synth-based records from the underground.
 In addition to the record shop, Disko Obscura also run a small recording studio/label dedicated to the production of limited high quality vinyl releases of contemporary electronic artists.

 ABOUT THE ADVENTURES OF PRISCILLA, QUEEN OF THE DESERT

 NOMA’s spring season Movies in the Garden series continues with the 1994 Australian film The Adventures of Priscilla, Queen of the Desert (watch the original trailer).
-The plot follows two drag queens played by Hugo Weaving and Guy Pearce and a transgender woman, played by Terence Stamp, as they journey across the Australian Outback from Sydney to Alice Springs in a tour bus that they have named “Priscilla.”
+New Orleans drag queen Reba Douglas will perform prior to the screening.
+The movie follows two drag queens played by Hugo Weaving and Guy Pearce and a transgender woman, played by Terence Stamp, as they journey across the Australian Outback from Sydney to Alice Springs in a tour bus that they have named “Priscilla.”
 The trio encounter an assortment of groups and individuals along the way, including a group of friendly Aboriginal Australians who enjoy an impromptu performance and less-accepting rural Australians who harass these unwelcome visitors.
 The film was a surprise worldwide hit and its positive portrayal of gay and transgender individuals helped to introduce LGBT themes to a mainstream audience.
 The film won an Academy Award for Best Costume Design at the 67th Academy Awards.
 (1 hour, 43 minutes, Rated R)